Wouldn’t it be wonderful if there was a single pure oil that could keep your skin moisturized, clean, glowing, and acne-free?

 Then remove the excess oil with a cotton pad.

-Mix and apply the mixture to your face for 10-15 minutes, than clean your face (without soap).
+Mix and apply the mixture to your face for 10-15 minutes, then clean your face (without soap).

 Enjoy the amazing glow and hydration of your skin.

-: Most commercial Castor Oil is made from non-organic Castor seeds, which were heavily sprayed with pesticides, are solvent-extracted (hexane is common), deodorized or otherwise chemically processed.
+Warning: Most commercial Castor Oil is made from non-organic Castor seeds, which were heavily sprayed with pesticides, are solvent-extracted (hexane is common), deodorized, or otherwise chemically processed.

 This will damage beneficial nutrients and may even contaminate the oil with toxic agents.